Frowtchie/League-Stats/docs/fetching_logic.md

 - Parallel fetch with rate limit pacing.
 - Incremental update (only newest N matches).
 - Cache metadata index for faster player match counting.

+## CLI Execution Mode
+The `stats_visualization/league.py` script fetches asynchronously by default for speed.
+Async mode requires `httpx`; if `httpx` is not installed, the CLI prints a notice and automatically falls back to synchronous fetching.
+Use `--sync` to force the legacy synchronous path explicitly.
+Timelines are optional via `--include-timeline`.